HLR/DomiKnowS/developer/KNOWLEDGE.md

 The basic elements of a logical constraint are its **predicates**.
 A predicate is constructed using the name of a concept or a relation from the declared graph, and it includes the name of a variable.
 This variable name is utilized to identify the set of entities pertinent to the current predicate.
 In DomiKnows, these entities are referred to as **candidates**.
 The purpose of a predicate is to evaluate whether a candidate is positively classified by the given concept or relation.

-If the variable is not explicitly specified in the predicate, then \pk{the: what is the default? maybe just "a default?"} default variable name will be used.
+If the variable is not explicitly specified in the predicate, then a default variable name will be used.
 This is usually used when the variable is not referred in the other parts of the logical constraint.

 By default, the variable in the predicate \pk{ is associated with all candidates from the data: ??}, which are identified by searching the data of the parent 'data node' of the concept or relation used to define the predicate.
 This default can be modified by specifying the quantifier in the predicate (using 'path').
 The quantifier defines the search criteria for selecting the candidates from the data.
 It employs definitions of paths through the graph to identify the candidates for the predicate.
 These paths can be augmented with tests checking values of specified properties of the nodes in the path.
 If multiple paths are defined, then the candidates are selected from the intersection of the candidates from each path. \pk{rel_pair_phrase1: from where this came? in this introduced before?}